Nonlinear interaction of three impulsive gravitational waves II: the wave estimates: Summary of the geometric setup

 In this section, we recall the geometric setup introduced in \cite{LVdM1}, as well as some useful computations.

 In Sections~\ref{ellipticgaugedef}, we introduce the symmetry assumption and the elliptic gauge in the symmetry-reduced spacetime.

-In Section \ref{XELexpressionsection}, we introduce the eikonal functions $u_k$ and the geometric vector field $(L_k, E_k, X_k)$ for $k=1,2,3$ (cf.~Section~\ref{sec:intro.basic.geometry}).
+In Section \ref{XELexpressionsection}, we introduce the eikonal functions $u_k$ and the geometric vector field $(L_k, E_k, X_k)$ for $k=1,2,3$ (see~Section~\ref{sec:intro.basic.geometry}).
 In Section~\ref{riccinullframesection}, we compute the covariant derivatives and commutators with respect to these geometric vector fields.

 In connection with eikonal functions, we introduce in Section \ref{relationXELgeocoordinatesection} various different systems of coordinates.
 Some computations regarding the change of coordinates between these coordinate systems are given in Section~\ref{coordinatetransform}.